howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Get the nav-tos to be more friendly...
 - [x] Deletion sidebars, get them all done except for session
 - [x] Logout sidebar w/ deletion button
-- [ ] Sensible messages for login, intro, logout
+- [x] Sensible messages for logout

-- [ ] Splice in validations again
+- [ ] Splice in validations again for creation
+- [ ] Login, intro sidebars, w/ custom labels

-- [ ] Creation sidebars
+- [ ] Creation sidebars: the normal ones.
+Gotta see if validations can be c&p

 - [ ] Action sidebar, redo it for grad kickoff
 - [ ] Create and delete for password logins separately with selector lol